Beseda is a Czechoslovak-Australian Association of Canberra and Region, Inc., Australia.

 - Sport afternoons

 The club’s main activity back in the day was helping newcomers to orient themselves in an unknown world – find a place to live, look for employment and assist them in their contact with authorities.
-Beseda also pursued cultural, social and sporting activities in endeavour to revive and maintain the languages, cultural heritage and national traditions from the old country as well as familiarise with the cultural and ethnic heritage of Australia.
+Beseda also pursued cultural, social and sporting activities in an endeavour to revive and maintain the languages, cultural heritage and national traditions of the old country as well as familiarise with the cultural and ethnic heritage of Australia.